What Is A Codependent Marriage? Signs, Causes, And Ways To Fix

 • To fix a codependent marriage, it is important to reclaim your identity, practice self-care, set boundaries, rethink responsibilities, break poor patterns, and seek help

-According to Gopa, the process of healing a codependent marriage can only begin when you start rediscovering yourself and focusing on your own self and your needs.
+According to Gopa, the process of healing a codependent marriage can only begin when you start rediscovering yourself and focusing on yourself and your needs.
 “Initially, learning how to combat codependency and successfully break old patterns may be difficult.
-That’s where seeking therapy can help you stay on track and remain mindful of the pitfalls ahead in making a codependent unhappy marriage work and forging a healthy relationship.”
+That’s where seeking therapy can help you stay on track and remain mindful of the pitfalls in making a codependent marriage work and forging a healthy relationship.”

 FAQs